keithm999/gitea/README.md

 - [ ] Repo projects tab should optionally show all projects for all repos in this org
 - [ ] Org-level projects tab should optionally show all repo-level projects for this organization
 - [ ] Profile projects tab should optionally show all projects that user is assigned to
+- [ ] Settings to enable/disable what is shown in the issue to project assignment dropdown list

 ## Purpose